supermancbs/state-and-world-api/README.md

 In the terminal Run: <br/>
 $ rake db:seed RAILS_ENV=test </br>

 Then rerun rspec in your terminal.
-The tests should not be passing.
+The tests should now be passing.
 Note: you must initially run rspec once before seeding the test database.